The Law Of The Long And Short

 Balance the quick wins and long games.

-Look, your CMO is currently stroking a dashboard full of 'performance' metrics while your actual brand health is circling the drain.
+In countless boardrooms right now, CMOs are stroking dashboards full of performance metrics while actual brand health is circling the drain.
 You're addicted to the immediate dopamine hit of a 4:1 ROAS on a search campaign, ignoring the fact that you're just harvesting demand someone else created years ago.
 You’re eating your seed corn and wondering why next year’s harvest looks like a desert.
 Binet and Field proved a decade ago that brand building and sales activation are two different beasts that require different strategies, yet most of you are still trying to win a marathon by sprinting the first hundred meters until your heart explodes.
 It’s time to stop playing house with your attribution models and start understanding how money is actually made.

 Key Takeaways